Teamwork/android-clean-architecture/README.md

 ```

 ##### The `data-bridge` module
-In order to fulfill the desired level of encapsulation dictated by Clean Architecture, the `data` layer is not directly accessible from other layers (and modules), and it's used by the business layer through the `data-access` layer.
+In order to fulfill the desired level of encapsulation dictated by *Clean Architecture*, the `data` layer is not directly accessible from other layers (and modules), and it is used by the business layer through the `data-access` layer.
-The `data-bridge` only purpose is to temporarily "break" the dependency inversion rule at initialization time to provide a `DataBridgeInitializer` which calls to the `data` layer and triggers the Dagger dependency graph initialization for `DataComponent`:
+The `data-bridge` only purpose is to temporarily "break" the dependency inversion rule at initialization time to provide a `DataBridgeInitializer`; this is accessed by the application module to call to the `data` layer and trigger the Dagger dependency graph initialization for `DataComponent`.

 ##### Initialization steps
 - **`data` layer** through the `data-bridge` module: `DataBridgeInitializer` calls to `DataLayerInitializer`, which executes the component factory's `create()` method for `DataComponent` and sets the singleton instance into `DataComponent.INSTANCE` and `DataAccessComponent.INSTANCE` (for access from the `business` layer)